whg-training/statistics-course/Genes/practicals/Genes across species/What_gene_annotation_data_looks_like.md

 ### How are gene annotations created?

-The Ensembl gene annotations are created using a particular pipeline based on computational prediction.
-It is described in detail [here](https://www.ensembl.org/info/genome/genebuild/index.html).
+The Ensembl gene annotations are created using a particular pipeline that is described in detail [here](https://www.ensembl.org/info/genome/genebuild/index.html).

 The NCBI is a second project that creates gene annotations (NCBI RefSeq).
 Their pipeline for Eukaryotes is described [here](https://www.ncbi.nlm.nih.gov/genome/annotation_euk/process/).
 The process looks like this:

 ![diagram of gene annotation pipeline](https://www.ncbi.nlm.nih.gov/core/assets/genome/images/Pipeline_RFAM.png)

 Simple!

+An important point is that these annotations are made from severe data sources - including computational predictions from the genome assemblies themselves, but also alignments of known mRNA and protein sequences, and a great deal of automatic and for some genomes manual curation.
+They are 'current best guess' annotations.

 ### What's in the file?